vedinrs/ThimbleberryGenomeAssembly/workflow.md

 ### Generating site positions

 Return back to the project directory.
 Create a new directory called /restriction-sites and cd into it.
-Then, copy

 Then, copy generate_site_positions.py ([path-to-packages]/juicer/misc/generate_site_positions.py) into /restriction-sites.
 Modify it by adding a new entry in filenames:

 ```
   filenames = {